MikeMACintosh/recaptcha_v2_solver/README.md

 ## Motivation
 Recaptcha V2 Solver is a Google Recaptcha V2 automated solution service.
 Many examples of Recaptcha V2 can be too difficult for a human to solve a captcha problem, it takes from time to time to complete it until the site makes sure that it is a real person.
 Our service will shift the responsibility for passing the captcha to artificial intelligence, while you drink coffee and use something more important.

-During the study of repeated solutions, many tools were found that solve Recaptcha V2 by sound ([one of them](https://github.com/dessant/buster)).
+During the study of repeated solutions, many tools were found that solve Recaptcha V2 by sound ([`one of them`](https://github.com/dessant/buster)).
 Much to my surprise, during the operation, we did not find a single implementation that would solve Recaptcha V2 from pictures.
 We were presented with an interesting solution for the implementation of Recaptcha, about getting images.

 ## How to use

 ### With Docker
 <pre>
-1. mkdir recaptcha_v2_solver
+$ mkdir recaptcha_v2_solver
 2. cd recaptcha_v2_solver
 3. git clone https://github.com/Artistrazh/recaptcha_v2_solver
 4. make up